* Safe-haven bids lift gold, silver as Wall St down

 * EU gives Cyprus ultimatum, euro exit seen possible

-* Gold rises for five out of six sessions
+* Gold on track to rise five out of six sessions

 By Frank Tang

-NEW YORK, March 21 Gold rose to a nearly
+NEW YORK, March 21 Gold rose to a near one-month

-one-month high on Thursday, as safe-haven buying emerged after
+high on Thursday, as safe-haven buying emerged after the

-euros it needs to clinch a bailout or face a likely exit from
+euros it needs to clinch a bailout deal or face a likely exit

-The metal has risen in five of the last six sessions on
+The metal has risen in five of six sessions on resurgent

-Silver rose 1.5 percent for its biggest one-day gain in
+Silver also rose 1.5 percent, on track for its biggest